 Guide for use: Usually the standard applies to the 'main job' in which the person is employed (that is, the job in which the person usually works the most hours).
 However, it may also be applied to the person's 'last job', 'second job', etc.'

-RelatedSupersedes Status in employment, version 2, DE, NCSDD, NCSIMG, Supersededmetadata01/03/2005.pdf (16.31 KB)references:01/03/2005.pdf (16.31 KB)
+Related Supersedes Status in employment, version 2, DE, NCSDD, NCSIMG, Superseded references:

 Street name (person)